Benhilton

 Benhilton is a suburban parish in north Sutton, Greater London.
 It is dominated by All Saints Church, which is a Grade II* listed building designed by Samuel Sanders Teulon in a Gothic Revival style and opened in 1863.
 It also contains All Saints Benhilton, C of E Primary and Greenshaw High School.

 Benhilton is significantly elevated above the surrounding area.
-Great Grennell, the hill on which St Helier Hospital and Greenshaw High School is located, is up to 64m AOD at its highest point; Benhill to the south, approximately where Oakhill Road meets Thicket Road, is 60m; Angel Hill is 53m.
+Great Grennell, the hill on which St Helier Hospital and Greenshaw High School is located, is up to 210 ft., 64m AOD at its highest point; Benhill to the south, approximately where Oakhill Road meets Thicket Road, is 197ft., 60m; Angel Hill, approximately is 164 ft., 53m.

 Benhilton mostly lies within Sutton North ward of Sutton Council but also includes parts of Sutton Central, Carshalton Central and The Wrythe; the four ward borders meet in Erskine Village.

 History

 Origin of the name

 The immediate derivation of the name Benhilton was from Benhill Farm, which stood close to the corner of Benhill Street and the High Street; it was the largest farm in Sutton and covered much of where Benhill Avenue is now.
 18th century maps record the name as 'Been Hill' or 'Bean Hill', and in the late 15th century it was called 'Benehill' or 'Benehyll', suggesting that the farm grew broad beans, which were a staple food in the pre-industrial peasant's diet.
 The earliest recorded name for the area is 'Benhull' from the 1385 Carshalton Court Rolls.
 A 1912 history of Surrey refers to: "The district called Benhilton, properly Bonhill, Bonehill or Benhill"; the area to the east of Sutton Common and north-east of the village was known as "Bonhill Common" in the 18th century.